RumbleDB/iris-hep-benchmark-bigquery/README.md

 ### Native Objects

+#### Internal Storage

+This loads the data into tables stored in BigQuery's internal storage layer.

 1. Set up a bucket and upload the Parquet file(s):
    ```bash
    gsutil mb -l europe-west6 gs://my-iris-hep-bucket  # Adapt the bucket name